atkm/cinema/README.md

 - TODO:
     + Scraping should happen at the start of a day (i18n is an issue), or only scrape information from future dates.
+    + Delegate scraping jobs to workers at the /scrape endpoint?

 - Thoughts:
     + Denormalize tables?
+    + When do showtimes for each week become available?
-    + Delegate scraping jobs to workers at the /scrape endpoint?
+    + How to transfer local data to the deployed db?

 - Tests:
     + pytest.
 Run with `python -m pytest`.